 Leveraging Technology to Enhance Engagement

 In today’s digital age, technology plays a crucial role in enhancing board meeting engagement.
 Tools that facilitate real-time interaction can transform traditional meetings into dynamic discussions.
-One such tool is PresEngage, an AI-powered SMS audience engagement platform that allows attendees to participate effortlessly.
+One such tool is PresEngage, an AI-powered audience engagement platform that allows attendees to participate effortlessly.

 Driving Real Discussion in Board Meetings